 Figure 4-32.
 The item of the People catalog

-As you can see, main attributes, related to a person, are located on the upper part of the window, and the contact information is conveniently arranged in the tabular section on the bottom.
+As you can see, the main attributes, related to a person, are located on the upper part of the window, and the contact information is conveniently arranged in the tabular section on the bottom.

-Note that in addition to generation of forms to display lists of catalog items, the platform also automatically generated a form of catalog items.
+Note that in addition to the generation of forms to display lists of catalog items, the platform also automatically generated a form of catalog items.

 Close the main application window and return to Designer mode to add two more catalogs, which are Event categories and Events.

 The Event categories catalog is created in the same way as the People relation types catalog.
 The Description attribute length will be 150 characters as well.
 The only difference is the association with the subsystem.
 Event categories will be included to the Events subsystem.

 Figure 4-33.
 Making Event categories a part of the Events subsystem